doctorfree/DoctorFreeScripts/README.md

 # DoctorFreeScripts

-Utility Bash shell scripts I've written - typically these will run on Unix, Linux, OS X, and Cygwin.
-Includes over 175 useful or convenient commands I've developed over my decades of work on Unix and Linux operating system environments.
+Utility Bash shell scripts I've written - typically these will run on Unix, Linux, OS X, and possibly under Cygwin or the Windows Subsystem for Linux.
+Includes over 175 useful or convenient commands I've developed over decades of work on Unix and Linux operating system environments.

 ## Table of Contents